Double portrait relief plaster cast

 At present count there are five portraits known to have been modeled of this family: Nathaniel, his wife Eliza, one of his daughters (unknown), daughter Susan’s little son Edward, and the portrait of Sylvia and Margaret, his granddaughters born of his other daughter, Sylvia.
 The double portrait is a very sensitive and beautiful depiction of these little girls.

-The children face toward the left in profile.
+The children face toward the viewer’s left in profile.
 They are expressive and different from one another.
-Little Margaret is a chubby-cheeked and curly headed toddler with individual curls and wisps of hair showing in front of her forehead.
+Little Margaret is a chubby-cheeked and curly headed toddler with individual curls and wisps of hair showing in the details in front of her forehead.
 Silvia is older and slimmer in the face, her thin short hair lying flat with pointed strands around the forehead, her mouth parted as if about to speak.
 She has an expectant or attentive look.
-Her face covers the back half of Margaret so that the ear is not visible, uniting the two portraits.
+Her face covers the back half of Margaret’s head so that her ear is not visible, uniting the two portraits.

 They are “placed” on a three-tiered shelf that does not extend all the way across, the bodies ending above the waist on wide bases.
 The shape of the whole frame is rectangular with a gently arched top, decorated with a thin architectural patterned molding under a narrow rounded band that extends a little at the edges past the vertical borders into which they fade at the top, leaving the side edges with only a slightly raised line.
-There are three 4-sided rosettes at the top center and corners, the triplet repeated in the molding of the base.
+There are three four-sided rosettes at the top center and corners, the triplet repeated in the molding of the base.

-“Margaret Evans at the age of two years (scrolling lines) Silvia Hathaway Evans at the age of three years.”
+The inscription at the lower left above the “shelf” reads “Margaret Evans at the age of two years (scrolling lines) Silvia Hathaway Evans at the age of three years.”
 Note the spelling of Silvia.

 There is no signature or date visible in the photograph.